About me

 My Research

-Recent "super-zoom-in" simulations of active galactic nuclei (AGN) have allowed for the study of physics continuously from cosmological scales down to a few hundred Schwarzschild radii.
-Such a simulation allows me to investigate the dust torus and broad line region of AGN without assuming a predetermined structure or composition.
+Recent "super-zoom-in" simulations of active galactic nuclei (AGN) have allowed for the study of physics continuously from cosmological scales down to a few Schwarzschild radii.
+Such a simulation uniquely allows us to investigate the dust torus and broad line regions of AGN without assuming a predetermined structure.
+We present the first infrared spectral predictions of this self-consistently generated quasar in Bardati et al. (2026a).
+See also the simulation details in Hopkins et al. (2025).

 Host Galaxies from Imaging